Year 1 & 2 - Bay, Myrtle and Willow classes

 Just a reminder that children must use a school book bag as we do not have the space to accommodate rucksacks etc. Rucksacks are also causing the locker doors upstairs (Year 1 classrooms) to break.
 Children rarely need to bring anything into school that requires larger bags and we will let you know when they are.
 Please do not send a pencil case into school as items get easily lost.
 We would prefer children to use a named school water bottle.

-Please make sure you send an appropriate coat, hat, gloves depending on the weather.
-Please send hats during hot weather.
+Please make sure you send an appropriate coat, depending on the weather.
+Please send hats during hot weather and don't forget to apply sun cream before setting off in the morning.
+We live in hope for a warm and sunny summer!

 Mrs Austen (Year 1 teacher MYRTLE)